trentbrooks/ofxDropBox/README.md

     - ref: https://www.dropbox.com/developers/start/authentication#ios
 5. Edit the ofxiphone-info.plist in your OF xcode project (right click open as source code)
     - make sure the UIApplicationExitsOnSuspend is set to false
-    - Add the following code at the top after the first <dict> tag and replace 'db-APP_KEY' with your app key eg. 'db-n0vfoe7o3a5bmtz'.
+    - Add the 'PLIST CODE' code below at the top after the first <dict> tag and replace 'db-APP_KEY' with your app key eg. 'db-n0vfoe7o3a5bmtz'.

-// code...
+7. If testing with the ofxDropBoxExample project.
+Remember to copy 'test.jpg' to your DropBox/Apps/YourApp folder otherwise the download won't work.
+6. That should be it.
+See the example testApp to see how to connect, upload, and download using ofxDropBox.

-    // ofxiphone-info.plist
+	// PLIST CODE
 	<key>CFBundleURLTypes</key>
 	<array>
 	<dict>